-The USC English department, from which I earned my BA in fiction, offers one of the leading PhDs in literature and creative writing—a recent invention.
-The feather missing from their cap is an MFA program because MPW has been serving those students.
+The USC English department, from which I earned my bachelor’s, offers one of the leading PhDs in literature and creative writing—a recent invention.
+The feather missing from their cap is an MFA program because MPW has served those students to date.

 This course of action is speculation at this point, but it would be a missed opportunity for USC not to create an MFA to replace MPW.
 This would raise the prestige of the English department in the traditional manner expected of a university writing program, even though that leaves multi-disciplinary authors unserved.

 So, why does this matter?
 In terms of the education I received, it doesn’t.

 I am proud of my MPW peers and professors, working writers who behaved more like colleagues and guides to help us bolster our craft.
 I have since formed professional relationships with many of them.
 We advise and support one another’s endeavors in both traditional and independent publishing, film and TV, copywriting and advertising, plus everything in between.

 In terms of the perception of the MPW degree, politics have real consequences.

 (Fair warning: the following delves into the nitty-gritty of academia.)

 My concern is that USC has assured us, both verbally and in writing, that “the MPW is a terminal professional degree since it is not intended to lead to an MFA or PhD” (MPW website) and “the MPW is a terminal degree (equivalent to an MFA)” (MPW handbook, p.
 13).
 The curriculum supports this designation.